 4. Gulfside City Park Beach

-This beach is located on Sanibel Island, which has a nice collection of dog friendly beaches.
+Known locally as Algiers Beach, Gulfside City Park Beach is one of Sanibel Island’s collection of dog friendly beaches.
 However, Gulfside City Park Beach is the best for spending a day with your pup.
 Dogs must be kept on a leash and be picked-up after, and people and dogs alike are sure to have a great time!

 The beach itself is generally very quiet and naturally beautiful with some excellent shells along the shore.
-It’s also home to endangered shorebirds and sea turtles!
-As far as amenities go, there are picnic tables, restrooms, showers, and water fountains.
+It’s also home to endangered shorebirds and sea turtles — so keeping your dog leashed is important!
+As far as amenities go, there are picnic tables, restrooms, showers, water fountains, and a loop trail that offers an interpretive nature walk.

 5. Bonita Beach Dog Park

-Bonita Beach Dog Park is an excellent place for energetic dogs to enjoy off-leash play in the warm water of the Gulf of Mexico.
+Bonita Beach Dog Park in Bonita Springs, also known as Lee County Dog Beach, is an excellent place for energetic dogs to swim off-leash in the warm waters of the Gulf of Mexico.
 The beach itself is secluded from the main road, so dogs are safe from wandering too far off-course.

 The water is clear and shallow, which is perfect for dogs who like to splash and play.
 With soft, clean sand, it’s a great place to spend the day.
 Plenty of waste bags and a shower station round out this beach’s offerings, making it one of the best pet friendly beaches in Florida.